The Elementary Theory of the Frobenius Automorphisms

 If there are finitely many $U_i$, each of the form $\spe (R_i)$ with $R_i$ a finitely generated difference ring, (or difference $D$-algebra) we will say that $X$ is of finite type (over $D$).

 {\bf Remarks and definitions.}

 \st We will usually consider difference rings $R$ that are finitely generated over a difference field, or over $\Zz$, or localizations of such rings.
 Now by \cite{cohn}, Chapter 3, Theorem V (p.
 89), such rings have no ascending chains of perfect ideals.
-(See \ref{rad-noether} for a stronger result.)
 So their difference spectra are Noetherian as topological spaces.
 (Their Cantor-Bendixon rank will be $<\omega^2$, not in general $< \omega$ as in the case of algebras.)

 \st A special place is held by difference rings in positive characteristic $p$ whose distinguished homomorphism is the Frobenius $x \mapsto x^q$, $q$ a positive power of $p$.
 Note that for such rings, $\si$ is injective iff the ring has no nilpotents, and surjective iff it is perfect.
 They are always well-mixed.